+Syllabus

+v.
+1.0

+Instructor

+David J. Malan malan@post.harvard.edu +1-617-523-0925

+Synopsis

-This course introduces XML as a key, enabling technology in Java-based, enterprise applications.
-Students will learn the fundamentals of XML and its derivatives, including DTD, XInclude, XLink, XML Base, XML Namespaces, XML Schema, XPath, XPointer, XQuery, XSL-FO, and XSLT.
-Additionally, students will gain experience with programmatic interfaces to XML like SAX and DOM as well as with standard APIs like JAXP and TrAX.
-The course will introduce AJAX, Java Servlet Technology, and JavaServer Pages (JSP) and also explore data modeling, HTTP, cookies, SOAP, and web services.
-The focus of the course's assigned projects will be on the implementation and deployment of these technologies.
+This course introduces XML as a key enabling technology in Java-based applications.
+Students learn the fundamentals of XML and its derivatives, including DTD, SVG, XML Schema, XPath, XQuery, XSL-FO, and XSLT.
+Students also gain experience with programmatic interfaces to XML like SAX and DOM, standard APIs like JAXP and TrAX, and industry-standard software like Ant, Tomcat, Xerces, and Xalan.
+The course acquaints students with J2EE, including JavaServer Pages (JSP) and Java Servlet, and also explores HTTP, SOAP, web services, and WSDL.
+The course's projects focus on the implementation and deployment of these technologies.

+Prerequisites

+Comfort with Java and HTML or XHTML is assumed.

+Table of Contents

+Expectations 1

+Grades 1

+nice.fas.harvard.edu

+Website

+Staff 1

+Listsery

+Lectures

+Projects 3

+Final Project 5

+Exams 6

+Books

+Grossman Library 7

+Software 7

+Academic Honesty

+Inclement Weather

+Noncredit

+Brownie Points 9

+Expectations

+You are expected to attend or watch all lectures, to complete four assigned projects, and to design

+and implement a final project.